Space-time as a structured relativistic continuum: Hypothetical carrier of fundamental interactions: field of frames

 Therefore, one should review the universe of bosonic fields and try to answer the above questions 1--4 without any prejudices.
 Of course, a priori $FM\simeq F^{\ast}M$ seems to be the best candidate for the fundamental object because it is a principal fiber bundle and all other bundles of the bosonic universe are its associated bundles.
 Roughly speaking, the bundle $FM\simeq F^{\ast}M$ absorbs the geometry of this framework.
 The ``tetrad'' field, i.e., the cross-section of $FM$ is a genuine geometric quantity, while the other fields can be always represented by their scalar components with respect to a fixed field of frames.
 More complicated geometric objects, e.g., tensor densities, are defined through their transformation properties with respect to the tetrad deformation.
 This dominant and geometrically privileged role of $FM$ is obscured by the fact that the tensor bundles over $M$ are natural with respect to $M$; they are, so to speak, ``soldered'' to the manifold $M$ \cite{34,35}.
 Moreover, $FM$ is explicitly constructed from its own associated bundle, namely from $TM$.
 This soldering effect completely disappears when we try to construct half-objects necessary for the theory of fermionic fields.
 There is no canonical principal bundle over $M$ with the covering group $\overline{{\rm GL}\left(n,\mathbb{R}\right)}$ as a structural group.
 Similarly within the four-dimensional metrical framework there is no canonical principal bundle over $M$ with ${\rm SL}\left(2,\mathbb{C}\right)$ as a structural group.

-Let us quote a few additional and more physical arguments in favour of $FM$. \begin{enumerate} \item We are used to the reductionist methodology which advises us to explain everything in terms of elementary and non-divisible entities.
-On the basis of this methodology $FM$ seems to be better than $ST^{0}_{2}M$, i.e., the $n$-tuple of vector bosons seems to be more elementary than the non-intuitive spin-two particle, although it has more components ($n^{2}$ instead of $n(n+1)/2$).
+Let us quote a few additional and more physical arguments in favour of $FM$: 1.\ We are used to the reductionist methodology which advises us to explain everything in terms of elementary and non-divisible entities.
+On the basis of this methodology $FM$ seems to be better than $ST^{0}_{2}M$, i.e., the $n$-tuple of vector bosons seems to be more elementary than the non-intuitive spin-two particle, although it has more components (namely, $n^{2}$ instead of $n(n+1)/2$).
 Indeed, all tensors can be constructed from vectors but not conversely.
 We expect that the actually fundamental particles should have smallest nontrivial values of spin.

-\item Gauge theories seem to teach us that the really fundamental interactions should be carried by covector bosons.
+2.\ Gauge theories seem to teach us that the really fundamental interactions should be carried by covector bosons.
 Incidentally, the idea of a universal and geometric interaction carried by the quadruple of vector bosons seems to be interesting in the light of the Salam-Weinberg model.

-\item When we introduce spinor fields describing fermionic matter, then the tetrad field is a necessary (or, at least, very convenient) tool.
-This use of $FM$ is very important.

-\item ${\rm GL}\left(n,\mathbb{R}\right)$ is the structural group of $FM$.
+3.\ When we introduce spinor fields describing fermionic matter, then the tetrad field is a necessary tool (or, at least, very convenient one).
+This use of $FM$ is extremely important.
+4.\ ${\rm GL}\left(n,\mathbb{R}\right)$ is the structural group of $FM$.
 At the same time, linear geometry, ruled by the $n$-dimensional linear group, is a fundamental and most elementary geometry in tangent spaces of a differentiable manifold, prior to any extra introduced structure.
 Thus, it is a tempting idea to regard as a fundamental physical object in $M$ something that ``feels'' the action of ${\rm GL}\left(n,\mathbb{R}\right)$, i.e., the tetrad field.
-Space-time then becomes a ``micromorphic continuum''; its elementary constituents are infinitesimal homogeneously deformable grains (tetrads) \cite{28}.
+Space-time then becomes a ``micromorphic continuum'', i.e., its elementary constituents are infinitesimal homogeneously deformable grains (tetrads) \cite{JJS_86,JJS_28,JJS_03}.
+5.\ There are serious attempts to interpret ${\rm GL}\left(4,\mathbb{R}\right)$ and ${\rm GL}\left(3,\mathbb{R}\right)$ as fundamental symmetries in elementary particles physics \cite{25,8,9}.